mcoto004CR/pi-kube/README.md

       kube-system   kube-scheduler-k8s-master-1            1/1     Running   0          8m48s

   For some reasons if the Pi that holds the master reboots, you will get an error like host port connection not allowed when get back from the reboot and try to run kubectl, apply the following fix
+  Error: The connection to the server localhost:8080 was refused - did you specify the right host or port?

       sudo -i
       swapoff -a
       exit